mely-ha/Recipes/README.md

 # Trade-offs

+* The NetworkManager could be injected instead of a Singleton.
-* I did not make the NetworkManager injected.
+* I did not consider edge Cases.
-* I did not consider edgeCases and did not implement Pagination.
+* I did not implement Pagination.

 # Weaknest Part of the Project